For information and advocacy about any aged care concerns, please call our free and confidential Information and

 The Australian Government’s Royal Commission into Aged Care Quality and Safety, announced in 2018, is scheduled to run throughout 2019.

-You can contact us about your experiences and recommendations for improving aged care and we will, together with our OPAN partners, ensure that your concerns are heard.
+You can contact us for support to make your submission and to talk to us about your experiences and recommendations for improving aged care.
+We will, together with our OPAN partners, ensure that your concerns are heard.

 A Diverse Community